twizmwazin/CardinalPGM/README.md

 - Make sure the same issue is not already reported.
 Duplicate issues are not useful and will only hinder development.
 - Make sure the topic of the issue is an issue with the plugin, not a missing or requested feature.
 - Have a demonstration of the bug or clear instructions to produce it.
 - Include the version of the plugin the issue is found on.
-The version can be found by typing '/cardinal -v'.
+The version can be found by typing `/cardinal -v`.
 - Make sure the report uses clear and concise English.
 By following these guidelines, it will help developers to quickly and accurately resolve the issue.